What is Infertility?

 Who is not eligible for the treatment?

 Oral fertility drugs produce milder effects than injectable fertility drugs.
 The most common side-effects of fertility drugs are bloating, breast tenderness, upset stomach, hot flashes, mood swings and headache.
-The side effects of gonadotrophins are headache, upset stomach, mood swings, acne, weight gain, abnormal menstrual bleeding, dizziness and even upper respiratory tract infection.
-Some of the serious side effects of fertility drugs are changes in vision, ectopic pregnancy, ovarian torsion, ovarian hyperstimulation syndrome and allergic reactions.
-However, the most common side-effect of infertility treatment is a multiple pregnancy.
+The side effects of gonadotropins are headache, upset stomach, mood swings, acne, weight gain, abnormal menstrual bleeding, dizziness and even upper respiratory tract infection.
+Some of the serious side effects of fertility drugs are changes in vision, ectopic pregnancy

 What are the post-treatment guidelines?